-While vaccination programs continue to be implemented throughout Canada, industries, including retail and commercial real estate, continue to be affected in varying degrees by COVD-19.
-All provinces and territories have begun mass vaccination programs to inoculate Canadians against COVID-19; however, the phased-in roll-outs remain fluid as public health authorities continue to make adjustments to their plans due to the timing and volume of shipments from vaccine suppliers to the Federal government and then to each community.
-Current government forecasts indicate that most Canadians are anticipated to be fully immunized by the end of September 2021, although this forecast is dependent on, among other things, the ability of approved vaccine suppliers to meet quarterly delivery targets.
-Many provinces and territories had begun to ease restrictions in the first quarter of 2021, but the growing emergence of COVID-19 variants of concern that are more transmissible and carry increased health risks have caused a surge in cases and an increase in hospitalizations, which has led most communities to reintroduce emergency measures to counter the resurgence of COVID-19 cases.
-Disruptions caused by the imposition of these emergency measures may negatively impact, among other things: the ability of the REIT to collect rent and implement rent increases; economic activity in regions where the REIT's investment properties are located; the REIT's property operating costs and expenses incurred under the CERS program or any additional programs; and the REIT's ability to raise capital (which, in turn, could materially impact the REIT's business strategy) and to maintain its distributions.
-Although emergency measures are expected to ease in many provinces and territories in the third and fourth quarters of fiscal 2021 as more Canadians begin to receive vaccinations, the uncertainty created by variants of concern and closures of certain businesses could impact the REIT's business and operations for a prolonged period.
+While vaccination programs continue throughout Canada, most industries, including commercial real estate, continue to be affected to varying degrees by COVD-19.
+Canada recently began to reopen as lockdown and other public health restrictions began to ease during the second half of Q2-2021.
+The continuation of mass vaccination programs to inoculate Canadians against COVID-19 has resulted in increased economic optimism, particularly in the office market as employers have commenced their return to office programs.
+Current government forecasts indicate that eligible Canadians who want to receive the vaccine are anticipated to be fully immunized by the end of September 2021.
+The growing emergence of COVID-19 variants of concern that are more transmissible and carry increased health risks threaten to escalate COVID-19 case counts and hospitalizations, and it remains uncertain whether or not there will be a fourth wave in Canada.
+Disruptions caused by the imposition of future lockdowns and emergency measures may negatively impact, among other things: the ability of the REIT to collect rent and implement rent increases; economic activity in regions where the REIT's investment properties are located; the REIT's property operating costs and expenses incurred under the CERS program or any additional programs; the REIT's ability to raise capital (which, in turn, could materially impact the REIT's business strategy); and to maintain its distributions.
+Although emergency measures have started to ease in many provinces and territories as more Canadians receive vaccinations and active cases decline the uncertainty created by variants of concern and potential further closures of certain businesses could impact the REIT's business and operations for a prolonged period.

 It continues to be difficult to predict the duration and extent of the impact of COVID-19 on the REIT's business and operations, both in the short and long-term.
-Certain aspects of the REIT's business and operations that could potentially be impacted include, without limitation, rental income, occupancy, future demand for space and market rents, all of which ultimately may impact the underlying valuation of the REIT's investment properties and its ability to maintain its distributions.
+Certain aspects of the REIT's business and operations that could potentially be impacted include, without limitation, rental income, occupancy, tenant inducements, future demand for space and market rents, all of which ultimately may impact the underlying valuation of the REIT's investment properties and its ability to maintain its distributions to Unitholders.
 See "Risks and Uncertainties" for a discussion about the risks associated with COVID-19.